ryanhellyer/spam-destroyer/readme.txt

 = Addition of black-list for higher spam settings
-= Implemented time-limit for answering CAPTCHA questions = Moved to a modular system for handling extra protective levels
+= Implemented time-limit for answering CAPTCHA questions = Moved to a modular system for handling extra protective levels = Addition of notices in back-end to describe what checks the comment passed

 1.7.1
 = Removal of spam cleanout since redundant after addition of CAPTCHA fallback